bharat-kadchha/Core-And-Advance-Java-Practicals/core-java/lab-manuals/README.md

 ## lab-manual :
----
-   - this project contian a practicals for the student of _GTU_ for their assignments and practicals notes.
+   - this project contian a practicals for the student of _GTU_ for their assignments and practicals notes as per _GTU_ syllabus.